 The most obvious risk of gambling online is that it IS possible to lose money.
-This doesn’t have to be a problem in itself though.
+This doesn’t have to be a problem in itself, though.
 You’d prefer to win, of course, but losing isn’t a disaster when you’re getting some entertainment in exchange.
 And there’s always the chance of winning anyway.
 So if you’re losing money fairly, and it’s money you can afford to lose, then there’s not a lot to worry about.

 There are a number of ways that you can lose money unfairly when gambling online.
 For starters, a site might simply shut down and keep any funds you have deposited with them.
 This might be a deliberate and planned act, or it might be because the site is losing money and has to close.
 Either way, you’re still out of pocket through no real fault of your own.

 Second, a site might be cheating.
 Gambling sites can, and unfortunately do, cheat their customers.
-This can be through unfair terms and conditions, through rigged software or a variety of other methods.
+This can be through unfair terms and conditions, through rigged software, or a variety of other methods.
 It’s usually quite obvious when a site is cheating, but some places are very good at concealing their nefarious activities.
 So you won’t necessarily even know that you’re losing money unfairly.
 You might just put it down to bad luck.

-Third and final, a site might withhold your winnings for no good reason.
+Third and finally, a site might withhold your winnings for no good reason.
 This is a common act by rogue sites, and one that they get away with far too frequently.
-A lot of people simply don’t know how to deal with such a situation, and end up just writing the money off.
+A lot of people simply don’t know how to deal with such a situation and end up just writing the money off.
 This is not fair, of course, but it’s how these sites get away with it.

 There’s the risk of having your personal details compromised, for example, and possibly sold to companies who will spam you incessantly.
 Although this is hardly disastrous, it’s a breach of privacy that can also get very annoying.

 Even worse is the risk of having banking or other financial information compromised.
-You typically have to share this kind of information when depositing at a gambling site, in order to make a deposit.
-If a site doesn’t protect that information properly, or deliberately misuses it, you could easily end up being a victim of fraud or theft.
+You typically have to share this kind of information when depositing at a gambling site in order to make a deposit.
+If a site doesn’t protect that information properly or deliberately misuses it, you could easily end up being a victim of fraud or theft.